Not sure where to start with the right tools to power your online business?

 MediaTemple is a long time player in the hosting space.
 They are well known for hosting big name websites and blogs.
 Most recently they’ve added in specialty packages like WordPress optimized hosting.
 They are definitely worth a look if you need the utmost in performance.

-2. Be able to create sophisticated web pages quickly and easily
+3. Create sophisticated web pages quickly and easily

 In today’s world, there is no reason why you should be building each page of your website by hand in Dreamweaver, Microsoft Publisher, Microsoft FrontPage, etc. You are just creating way more work for yourself if you do.
-Now days, the hand coding is left to the designers and developers who make your website template.
+Nowadays, the hand coding is left to the designers and developers who make your website template.
 This code then sits behind the scenes, while you use a content management system to publish your content as if you were using an online version of Microsoft Word.
 Keeping the programming separated from the publishing process means your life just got a lot easier.

 Here are some popular and well-developed content management systems we like working with.